La gazza ladra

-La gazza ladra (/it/, The Thieving Magpie) is a melodramma or opera semiseria in two acts by Gioachino Rossini, with a libretto by Giovanni Gherardini based on La pie voleuse by Théodore Baudouin d'Aubigny and Louis-Charles Caigniez.
+La gazza ladra (/it/, The Thieving Magpie) is a opera semiseria in two acts by Gioachino Rossini, with a libretto by Giovanni Gherardini based on La pie voleuse by Théodore Baudouin d'Aubigny and Louis-Charles Caigniez.

 The Thieving Magpies overture uses snare drums to evoke the image of the opera's main subject: a devilishly clever, thieving magpie.

 Rossini wrote quickly, and La gazza ladra was no exception.
 A 19th-century biography quotes him as saying that the conductor of the premiere performance locked him in a room at the top of La Scala the day before the premiere with orders to complete the opera's still unfinished overture.
 He was under the guard of four stagehands whose job it was to toss each completed page out the window to the copyist below.

 Performance history

 Decor by Alessandro Sanquirico for the 1817 La Scala performance.

 The first performance of The Thieving Magpie was on 31 May 1817, at La Scala, Milan.
 In 1818, Rossini revised the opera for subsequent productions in Pesaro; and then in 1819 for the Teatro del Fondo, in Naples; in 1820 for the Teatro di San Carlo, in Naples; and in 1866 he revised the music for performance in Paris.
 The 1866 revision included embellishments and variations written specifically for Giuseppina Vitali, who was singing the role of Ninetta.
 He revised the role again in 1867 with embellishments and cadenzas for Adelina Patti.

 The first performance of The Thieving Magpie in England was at the King's Theatre, London, on 10 March 1821.
 A French-language opera-comique using the original title of the French source material (La pie voleuse) in a version translated by Castil-Blaze was premiered in Lille, France, on 15 October 1822.
 The French-language version's first performance in the United States was at the Théâtre d'Orléans, New Orleans, on 30 December 1824.

 In 1941, Riccardo Zandonai composed a version of The Thieving Magpie for a revival of the opera in Pesaro.
 In 1979, Alberto Zedda edited Rossini's original composition of the opera for publication by the Fondazione Rossini.
 In 2013, the Bronx Opera of New York City performed an English-language version of La gazza ladra.